gelisam/klister/commentary.md

 ## Expanding

 Macro expansion is the process of converting user-written syntax into the core language.
 Unlike traditional Lisps, macro expansion does not necessarily proceed from the outside of the expression towards the inside, from left to right.
-Instead, macro expansion is controlled by a /task queue/ and a /split expression/.
+Instead, macro expansion is controlled by a _task queue_ and a _split expression_.
 Split expressions are trees in the core language in which some subtrees are not yet known (please see the section that describes them for details).
 Some tasks in the queue have dependencies; these will be skipped and requeued until their dependencies are satisfied.

 The entry point to expanding expressions is